washrafayoub/easy-web-app/README.md

 * page to page navigation with navigation tabs, menus, links and session data
 * source code display
 * basic OAuth security
+* ...

 Check out [rest-web.gui](https://github.com/ma-ha/rest-web-ui/) for some demos and docu of all features.

 ## Compared with ...
 * jade
   * jade is descriptive, but low level (HTML structure)
-  * jade has more focus to simplify the creation of web pages, not applications
+  * jade is perfect for web pages, not for web applications
 * angular
   * angular can do everything, but JS programming is required